 2. Choose the right length

-The best tape measures for woodworkers typically offer a shorter length, since you’re typically measuring across small distances.
+The best tape measures for woodworkers typically offer a shorter length since you typically measure small distances.
 In these scenarios, a 16-foot or shorter length may be best for woodworking.

 Tape measures longer than 25 feet can be useful to measure across long expanses, but their ergonomics and ease of one-handed use often suffer.